revaturelabs/interviewquestions/Python/Python-Functions & Array/Array.md

   </details>

-12.To declare an array, you must use
+12.Which of the following must be used to declare an array?

 - A.brackets[]
 - B.parenthesis()